logicly-au/pmhc-mds-user-documentation/docs/reporting.rst

 * Episode end date is within reporting period.
 * The episode has at least one attended service contact (inside or outside the reporting period).
+* Episode duration (days) is the number of calendar dates between the episode start date and end date inclusive.
+* Number of service contacts includes all service contact regardless of attendance.

 .. _category-m8-2: